Microsoft Translator: Custom Translator

 Custom Translator is a feature of the Microsoft Translator services that allows enterprises, app developers, and language service providers to build neural translation systems that understand the terminology used in their own business and industry.
 The customized translations can then be delivered into existing applications, workflows and websites using a normal call to the Microsoft Translator API.
 Custom Translator can be used when translating text with the Microsoft Translator Text API and when translating speech with Microsoft Speech services.

 Live feature

-A personal universal translator that enables up to 500 people to have live, multi-device, multi-language, in person translated conversations.
-This feature is currently free and available in the Microsoft Translator apps (Android, iOS or Windows) and from the browser at:
+A personal universal translator that enables up to 500 people to have live, multi-device, multi-language, in-person translated conversations.
+This feature is currently free and available in the Microsoft Translator apps (Android, iOS or Windows) and from the Microsoft Translator website.

 Microsoft Translator Hub

 The Microsoft Translator Hub allows enterprises and language service providers to build their own translation systems that understand business- and industry-specific terminology.
 The Hub can also be used in conjunction with the CTF, allowing administrators to approve CTF results and add them directly to the Hub.
 The Microsoft Translator Hub is only available for statistical machine translation and cannot be used with the newest version of the Microsoft Translator API.

 The Hub has also been used for language preservation, allowing communities to create their own language translation systems for language and cultural preservation.
 The Hub has been used to create translation systems for languages such as Hmong, Mayan, Nepali, and Welsh.